noklesta/The-Oslo-Bergen-Tagger/README.md

 Installation and usage
 =====================

-The Oslo-Bergen Tagger consists of 3 parts:
+The Oslo-Bergen Tagger consists of three parts:

-* A multitagger
+* A multitagger (tokenizer, morphological analyzer, and compund analyzer)
-* A Constraint Grammar tagger
+* A Constraint Grammar (CG) tagger
-* A statistical tagger (so far only for bokm&aring;l)
+* A statistical tagger (currently only for bokm&aring;l)

 The multitagger
 ---------------